 If you can meet those conditions each month then great, your covered.
 For most people this is probably relatively easy through either having their pay check getting direct deposited or by simply using their debit card when shopping.
 For me however, these are not so simple to meet.

 - A $2000 daily minimum is just nuts.
 Some days I will have that much, but not every day.

 - I get paid via checks, direct deposit is not an option.

 - I do not do much shopping and when I do I prefer to use either my Bank of America credit card for it's rewards or plain cash.

-Until recently I'd just been trying to ensure I always got in at least the 10 transactions.
+Until recently I would just try to ensure I always got in at least the 10 transactions.
 Typically this would mean making a few small purchases near the end of the month with my debit card just to get the transaction.
 This meant spending money I did not really want to spend.

 I would occasionally miss a few months but so far it seems Wells Fargo has waived the fee anyway.
 I'm not sure if they have some sort of forgiveness policy or what.
 If they do that's great but I'd rather not rely on that being a thing forever.

 How I am avoiding the fee

 For the last couple of months I've been trying a new method of avoiding the fee while not having to spend money on small stuff I don't need.
 The downside is it ties up about $800 each month.
 The plus side is I can actually gain a little money each month.

 A few years ago I came across Treasury Direct.gov.
 They allow you to invest in treasury bills, notes, savings bonds, etc on your own rather than having to go through some financial institution.